signalfx/maestro-base/README.md

-The only way to build this image for now is to build the image once, then start a privileged container from it and manually execute the provisioning script.
+The only way to build this image for now is to build the image once, then start a privileged container from it and manually execute the provisioning scripts.
 Once done, exit the container and commit the container's state as an image.

+The provisioning is split in two scripts so that you can commit an intermediary layer and more easily change the Maestro version without rebuilding the full lower layer (which is much bigger) and benefit from that shared layer.

 ```
 $ docker build -t quay.io/signalfuse/maestro-base:<tag> .
 $ docker run -privileged -i -t -privileged quay.io/signalfuse/maestro-base
 root@x:/# .docker/provision.sh
+...
+root@x:/# exit
+$ docker commit <x> quay.io/signalfuse/maestro-base:<tag>
+$ docker run -i -t quay.io/signalfuse/maestro-base
+root@x:/# .docker/maestro.sh
 ...
 root@x:/# exit
 $ docker commit <x> quay.io/signalfuse/maestro-base:<tag>